carsoncole/scout-popcorn/README.md

 Corn Cub is for managing a Scout popcorn fundraiser.
 Through their own accounts, Scouts can view their sales progress in door-to-door (Take Order) sales and hours they have contributed towards Site Sales.

 Corn Cub also provides comprehensive management tools, including an Income Statement, Balance Sheet, Take Order Purchase Order and Final BSA Settlement Form.
-It also notifies your Unit Treasure every time a bank deposit is made from Popcorn sales.
+It also notifies your Unit Treasurer every time a bank deposit is made from Popcorn sales.

 * Dependencies